busycaesar/busycaesar/README.md

 # Dev Shah, Web Developer

-An actively learning and quality-oriented developer, with an ability to adapt quickly to new technology, committed to write clean, readable, and maintainable code for developing a high-quality and accessible product having the best user experience.
-Further, I have experience in interacting with clients, understanding their requirements, delivering the finest solutions.
-I aim to learn Full Stack Development along with knowledge in the areas of UI/UX Design and DevOps.
+An actively learning and quality-oriented developer, with a keen ability to adapt quickly to new technology, committed to developing optimized, clean, readable, and maintainable code for building a high-quality product.
+Further, I have experience in communicating with clients, understanding their requirements, delivering the finest as well as accessible solutions.
+My goal is to learn Full Stack Development along with knowledge in the areas of UI/UX Design and Cloud Computing and DevOps.

 ## Technical Skills